 Fork Union Military Academy has achieved a national reputation in athletics, usually sending thirty to sixty athletes from our high school and postgraduate teams to NCAA Division I college programs on athletic scholarships each year.

-There is a longstanding tradition of excellence in the athletic programs of Fork Union Military Academy.
-Our school has produced:
+There is a longstanding tradition of excellence in the athletic programs of Fork Union Military Academy:

 - 5 Olympians